namllats/cretonjs/README.md

 # CretonJS
 ### Overview
-CretonJS is an HTTP abstraction layer for creating a sophisticated non browser based HTTP client.
+CretonJS is an HTTP abstraction layer / wrapper around the [Request](https://github.com/request/request) library for creating a sophisticated, non browser based HTTP client.
-This framework will enable you to create a location aware HTTP client that has the ability to mimic legitimate human behaviour / traffic.
+This framework will enable you to leverage free (and paid) proxy networks to create scripts that are able to accurately simulate real world attacks on web applications.

+This framework is to be used by penetration testers or developers who wish to test the security of their applications.

 Currently, the framework supports: